 In this Life on the Line blog post, meet Curtis Bradley, owner of Premier Line Consulting, who has been in the electric utility industry since 2005.
 With experience as a journeyman lineman, substation electrician, and lineman trainer, Curtis is inspiring the future generations of lineman across Mississippi and beyond.
-Read on to find out more about Curtis' story, his aspirations for the industry, and a few tips if you're considering joining the trade.
+Read on to learn about Curtis' journey, his industry goals, and a few tips if you’re considering joining the trade.

 Q: Tell us a bit about your background and how you got into the utility industry?